Health and Safety Indonesia

 It is strongly advised to choose insurance that includes medical evacuation.
 Thus, if necessary, the beneficiary can be transported to any appropriate medical facility.
 Such security is essential if you want to move to Indonesia, although it will significantly increase the cost of your insurance policy.

-Emergency medical evacuation is normally done by helicopter in Indonesia, but be aware that some of the more remote islands of the archipelago are not served by this service.
-In addition, many foreign professionals choose to travel to neighboring countries (such as Singapore orMalaysia) to receive medical care, due to the shortcomings of the Indonesian health system.
+Emergency medical evacuation in secluded areas is typically done by helicopter in Indonesia, but it’s essential to note that some of the more remote islands of the archipelago lack this service.
+Additionally, many foreign professionals opt to travel to neighboring countries like Singapore or Malaysia to access medical care due to the limitations of the Indonesian health system.

 Security